primatephor/mash/docs/implementations/jms/ObjectJMSHarness.md

     </Verify>
 ```

 This pulls the object message off the queue, and does an OGNL lookup.
 This particular object has a user object with an address object with a street attribute.
-This also verifies the property 'name' on the message is set to 'value'
+This also verifies the property `name` on the message is set to `value`